Four dead after car crashes into market in Connecticut

-Four people have died after a car crashed into a store in Waterbury Thursday morning, causing part of the building to collapse and closing streets in the area.
+Four people have died after a car crashed into a store in Waterbury, Connecticut, Thursday morning, causing part of the building to collapse and closing streets in the area.

 The crash happened on Cherry Street near Maple Avenue around 12:47 a.m.
 A sign near the building says Hernandez Market.